Matthew 11:25: Analysis

-Here we have the reason for the condemnation in the previous verse, i.e. pride and haughtiness, since Jesus lauds the "little children."
-Christ uses the word for confess (Ἐξομολογοῦμαί) which is used regularly in the psalms, e.g. "I will confess to Thee with my whole heart," and, "Confess to the Lord, for He is good."
+Here we have the reason for the condemnation in the previous verse, i.e. pride and haughtiness, since Jesus lauds the "little children".
+Christ uses the word for confess (Ἐξομολογοῦμαί) which is used regularly in the psalms, e.g. "I will confess to Thee with my whole heart", and, "Confess to the Lord, for He is good."
 Both the KJV and NIV render it as praise.
 Here we also see Jesus referring to God's dominion over all things (i.e. heaven and earth).
 MacEvilly points out that God's lordship separates the proud from the humble both in heaven (Satan from the good angels), and on earth (the Apostles from the Pharisees and Scribes).
-The "little children" portion appears to be an allusion to Ps.
-8:3 "Out of the mouths of babes and sucklings Thou hast perfected praise."
+The "little children" portion appears to be an allusion to Psalm 8:2(3), "Out of the mouths of babes and sucklings Thou hast perfected praise."
 Jesus contrasts the worldly choosing of those who are rich and intellectual, with God choosing the poor, ignorant and weak.